M.A. in Economics

 The program mission is to provide students with rigorous quantitative and analytical skills to find a career in the public/private sector or pursue a Ph.D. degree in economics.
 The program emphasizes practical applications of economic theory.
 It is organized to provide students with analytical tools by which they can use to solve many economic problems existing in the real world.
 The program provides students with practical econometric skills that are popularly used in both private and public sectors.

 Time to Degree: All academic requirements can be completed within 12 months, beginning in the fall semester and ending in August of the following year.

 Career and Professional Opportunities and Placement

 The applied economics degree prepares students for employment opportunities in both private and public sectors.
-Alternative placements include federal government agencies (e.g., the U.S. Department of Labor, the U.S. Department of Commerce, and the Federal Reserve Banks), state government agencies (e.g., Ohio State government), international organizations (e.g., the World Bank or other international nonprofit organizations), commercial banks, and private corporations.
+Alternative placements include think tanks, consulting firms, research institutes, government agencies, international organizations, and private corporations.

 Possible career paths:

-- Research Analyst: Research and analyze economic issues.
+- Research Analyst: Research and analyze economic phenomena.

-- Financial manager: Analyze monetary aspects of a company/organization.
+- Financial manager: Analyze economic aspects of a company or organization.

 - Information on tuition and fees (for both domestic and international)